You already know what you want – so why is clarity still missing?

 The Self-Coaching Dialogue: using GROW on yourself

 Most search results frame the GROW model as something a coach does to someone else, or a manager does with an employee.
-That’s one use.
-But the real advantage shows up when you coach yourself using what we call the Self-Coaching Dialogue.
+That is actually the original use case: Whitmore developed GROW for managers who needed a structured way to help direct reports work through performance challenges without simply telling them what to do.
+In a manager-employee GROW conversation, the manager asks the questions and the employee generates the answers.
+This matters because answers people reach themselves tend to produce stronger follow-through than instructions handed down from above.
+But the real advantage beyond that application shows up when you coach yourself using what we call the Self-Coaching Dialogue.

 Self-Coaching Dialogue is a structured internal conversation where you alternate between asking GROW questions and answering them honestly – on paper, not in your head.
 And the mechanism is simple: forced specificity.
 Your inner voice can say “everything’s fine.”
 But your written Reality section reveals three obvious gaps you’ve been skating past.

-According to Anthony Grant’s 2003 study of 20 life coaching participants, structured self-reflection was associated with increased goal attainment, improved metacognitive insight, and better mental health compared to their pre-coaching baseline [4].
+According to Anthony Grant’s 2003 study of 20 life coaching participants, structured coaching was associated with increased goal attainment, improved metacognitive insight, and better mental health compared to the pre-coaching baseline [3].
+Grant found that metacognitive insight increased distinctly from self-reflection, which the study measured as a separate variable.
 So the evidence supports what the practice suggests: writing your answers down produces different results than thinking them through silently.

 Here’s the critical difference from talking through it: writing slows you down.
 Research on expressive writing by Pennebaker demonstrates that translating experiences into written language requires cognitive organization that produces measurable changes in how people process and understand their own situations [6].
 Your brain glosses over Reality (“yeah, I know where I am”) and jumps to Will (“I’ll try harder”).
 But writing forces you to catch those shortcuts.